 The original title of the epic was based on the opening words: “He Who Saw the Deep” (“Sha naqba imuru”) or, in the earlier Sumerian versions, “Surpassing All Other Kings” (“Shutur eli sharri”).

 However, the Phoenicians, a Semitic trading people, were the first to develop an enduring written language.
 It initially consisted of twenty-two signs, each representing a different sound.
 By means of trade it spread all throughout the Mediterranean world.
-For example a version of the Phoenician alphabet was used by the Hebrew people in their representation of God as YHWH, though we do not know how this name would have been pronounced, as the Phoenician alphabet was devoid of vowels.
-For a long time the English representation was as “Jehovah” but now is commonly called “ya-way.”
+For example, a version of the Phoenician alphabet was used by the Hebrew people in their representation of God as YHWH, though we do not know how this name would have been pronounced, as the Phoenician alphabet was wholly devoid of vowels.
+For a long time the English representation was as “Jehovah” but now is commonly called “yah-way.”
 However, it was the Greeks who took the Phoenician alphabet and perfected it by adding vowel sounds to the consonants, while still preserving their original named.
 For example, “alpha” was derived from the Phoenician aleph (meaning “ox”) or beta (meaning “house”).
 From these original written words, we derive our word “alphabet.”
 This was likely accomplished by the earliest Greek peoples of Minos, famed for the island of Crete and its mythical king Minos.
 Grand works from the palace at Minos still survive today and continue to inspire wonder.
 The Romans later adopted the Greek-infused written language as their own in Latin, which eventually spread throughout the world with its own branches, like French and Spanish.